Medicaid MCOs → Delivery → Network Management

 Contracting with CDC-Recognized Organizations

 Contracts between the state and the MCO will outline network expectations for CDC-recognized organizations.
 These expectations will then be reflected in the contracts between MCOs and CDC-recognized organizations.
+To learn more about state MCO contracts and contracts between MCOs and CDC-recognized organizations, visit the Contracting page of the Coverage Toolkit.

 It is also important to note that even though CDC-recognized organizations have experience with meeting CDC’s Diabetes Prevention Recognition Program (DPRP) standards, many of these organizations will likely be new to the Medicaid program and may not understand Medicaid program standards and MCO contracting procedures.
 Additional time and/or training may be necessary to assist these organizations.